 309F Creative Non-Fiction Workshop.

-For students whose work and purpose in creative writing have developed sufficiently to warrant work in creative non-fiction (i.e., memoir or travelogue).
+For students whose work and purpose in creative writing have developed sufficiently to warrant work in creative non-fiction.
+This course will focus on food-writing in some of the following genres: personal essay, profile, narrative essay, journalism.
 Regular writing and reading assignments as well as critiques in class.
 Prerequisite, 215 and a 200-level course in literature.
 This course can be counted as an elective towards the concentration in Creative Writing.
 Maximum enrollment, 16.
+Guttman.

 419S Seminar: Creative Writing.

-For students whose work and purpose have developed sufficiently to warrant advanced work in fiction, poetry or both.
-Individual projects leading to a final collection of writings in the form of a novel, a series of stories, a series of poems, a full-length play, a series of short plays or any equivalent combination of works in genres on which the student and instructor agree.
+For students whose work and purpose have developed sufficiently to warrant advanced work in fiction or poetry.
+Students will construct individual projects leading to a final collection of writings in the form of a novella, a series of stories, or a series of poems.
 Regular writing and reading assignments, as well as critiques in class.
+Prerequisite, 304 and 305.
+Open only to senior concentrators and, if there is room, senior minors.
+Maximum enrollment, 12.
 Prerequisite, 304 and 305.
 Open only to senior concentrators and, if there is room, senior minors.
 Maximum enrollment, 12.
 Hall.

 498F Honors Project in Creative Writing.